 Fever is not a common symptom among all parvo cases.
 Some dogs come down with a sudden high fever after contracting parvo.

-Today, most veterinary clinics, including Vetic pet clinic, have handy kits for instant parvo tests.
+Today, most veterinary clinics have handy kits for instant parvo tests.
 These kits use faecal samples and rapid antigen test technology.
 Most of these kits are reliable.
 Nonetheless, they may show false negative results when your dog is not shedding the viruses through their faeces.

 In such cases, the veterinarian may recommend a PCR (Polymerase Chain Reaction) test.
 It is more sensitive than a RAPID kit and even ELISA.
 PCR can detect the CPV viral particles (DNA) that are highly specific to canine parvovirus type 2.